 Take Advantage of Wall Space

 When it comes to any small space, the biggest mistake we see people make is forgetting to utilize their wall space—even outside.
-Add shelves for plants and lights, hang wall slats for added organization, and install a floating table that easily flattens down.
+Add shelves for plants and lights, hang wall slats for added organization, and use your windowsills as their own makeshift shelves.
 This way, you can enjoy your space without feeling claustrophobic.

 Let Plants Take Over